 In this blog, we go over the different approaches to developing a mental chatbot.
-Read on to learn how to create a therapeutic bot that could really help your patients instead of telling them to kill themselves (more on that below).
+Read on to learn how to create a therapeutic bot that’s actually helpful in the real world—grounded in best practices, safety guardrails, and the right tools.
 We’ll discuss some of the best practices and various tools at your disposal.

 Top Takeaways: